Władysławowo: Administration

 The gmina (urban-rural municipality) of Władysławowo consists of the town Władysławowo (with a district Cetniewo) and seven villages: Chałupy (to the east, on the Hel peninsula), Rozewie, Jastrzębia Góra, Ostrowo, Karwia and Tupadły.
 Several of these places serve as popular seaside resorts.

 The city is currently situated in the Puck County in the Pomeranian Voivodeship, since the 1999 reorganisation.
 It was previously in Gdańsk Voivodeship, between 1975 and 1998.

 Geography

 Poland's northern extremity is situated in Jastrzębia Góra, marked by the Gwiazda Północy ("Northern Star") monument, which stands on a cliff overlooking the beach that is the actual most northerly point.
 The nearby headland of Cape Rozewie was formerly believed to be the country's most northerly point, prior to measurements carried out in December 2000.

 Transport

+Port of Władysławowo is a seaport located within the city.

 Władysławowo and Władysławowo Port are PKP railway stations in the town.